Deep-Symmetry/afterglow/README.md

 All cues which set dimmer levels are tied to a dimmer master chain.
-If none is specified when creating the cue, they are tied directly to the show's dimmer grand master.
+If none is specified when creating the cue, they are tied directly to the show’s dimmer grand master.
 Setting this to a value less than 100 scales the dimmer values sent to the lights down by that amount.
 So the above command dims the lights to 80% of their possible brightness, no matter what else the cues are trying to do.
 See the